dbeley/lastfm-wordcloud/README.md

 - tqdm
 - wordcloud

+The script needs a valid config file with your lastfm API keys (get them at last.fm/api.) in a `config.ini` file (see `config_sample.ini` for an example).

-The script will extract the top X tags (default 4) for the most listened artists (default 50) over the selected timeframe (default 7day) for a Last.fm user.
+The script will extract the top X tags (default 4) of the most listened artists (default 50) over the selected timeframe (default 7day) for a Last.fm user.

 You can add tags to the `forbidden_tags.txt` to ignore some tags.

-The wordcloud will be generated using those tags weighted accordingly to both the other tags of the artist and the artist position in the ranking.
+The size of the tags will be weighted accordingly to both the artist's position in the ranking and the tag's position among other tags of the artist.

 The wordcloud will be colored according to a matplotlib colormap (default `Blues`) and be exported into a 2560x1440 image.

+The exported images will be available in the `Exports` folder.

 ## Usage